 Heat output in glazed flat plate collectors falls by as much as 4–5% per year, on average over the collector’s useful life, primarily as a result of damaging overheating and moisture intrusion.
 Evacuated tube collectors, on the other hand, tend to fail suddenly in 10 years or less, usually as a result of thermal stresses that shatter the glass tubes or crack copper pipes inside the glass tubes.

 Sunplates® have no glass or other transparent material for transmitting sunlight into the solar collector interior.
 Glass is fragile, expensive, heavy, promotes solar collector overheating, and expands and contracts at a different rate than other collector materials, which eventually results in moisture intrusion, internal corrosion, glass fogging and loss of heat output.
-Instead, Sunplates have a patent pending opaque cover with special infrared heat transfer properties, which eliminates the need for glass in a solar collector.
+Instead, Sunplates have a patented opaque cover with special infrared heat transfer properties, which eliminates the need for glass in a solar collector.
 We believe our opaque cover technology offers several advantages over glazed flat plate collectors and evacuated tube collectors, including:

 - significantly greater lifetime heat output